-Your choices of ISP and service depend on your location
+Your choices depend on your location

 The broadband choices available to you will depend on where you are located.
-In general, if you live in a town or city, you will have many more choices available to you than if you live in a rural location.
+In general, if you live in a town or city, you will have more choices available to you than if you live in a rural location.
 The following broadband services may be available to you in your location, ranked in terms of broadband speed:

-As described in our What is fibre broadband page, BT’s Fibre to the Cabinet (FTTC) service delivers download speeds of up to 76Mbps (with upload speeds up to 19Mbps).
-Speeds can be lower if you are located a considerable distance from your (green) BT street cabinet, as described in our Chart of BT FTTC speed against distance from the cabinet and shown in the chart, below.
+As described in our What is Fibre Broadband page, BT’s Fibre to the Cabinet (FTTC) service delivers download speeds of up to about 80 Mbps (with upload speeds up to about 20 Mbps).

 ADSL2+ can provide significantly greater speeds than ADSL